marcsolanadal/rp2040-freertos-template/README.md

 $ ./flash.sh
 ```

+## Implementation

+Ideally every task should rely on the actor pattern to be completely isolated from other tasks.

+A HSM (Hierarchical State Machine) should be used in every actor to further improve code quality.
+Since the project is really simple it shouldn't be required to go as far as using HSMs.
+Nonetheless, using them would be a nice practice.

+## Problems

-## We may need to initialize the submodules of the SDK
+### We may need to initialize the submodules of the SDK

 CMake Warning at extern/pico-sdk/src/rp2_common/tinyusb/CMakeLists.txt:10 (message):
   TinyUSB submodule has not been initialized; USB support will be unavailable